acl-org/acl-anthology/.github/ISSUE_TEMPLATE/file-a-correction.md

 ## Changes to the author list

-you need permission from the relevant conference program chairs if you want to change the author list in the metadata, see [the notes on author changes](https://www.aclweb.org/anthology/info/corrections/#note-on-author-changes)
+You need permission from the relevant conference program chairs if you want to change the author list in the metadata, see [the notes on author changes](https://www.aclweb.org/anthology/info/corrections/#note-on-author-changes)